Part D Transition Guidelines

 - Existing members impacted by a negative formulary change from the prior year

 - Members who may switch Medicare Part D plans after January 1

 - Members who may reside in long-term care (LTC) facilities

 - Part D medications that are not on WellCare's formulary

 - Part D medications that are on WellCare's formulary but may require prior authorization or step therapy under WellCare's established utilization management rules.

-WellCare's transition policy addresses those situations in which members may or may not be aware of the medications that are on WellCare's formulary, unsure what is covered by WellCare's formulary, or unfamiliar with WellCare’s formulary exception process.
-WellCare's transition policy meets the immediate needs of our valued members and allows the member sufficient time to work with his or her prescribing physician to switch to a therapeutically equivalent formulary medication or complete the formulary exception process.
+WellCare's transition policy addresses those situations in which members may or may not be aware of the medications that are on WellCare's formulary, are unsure what is covered by WellCare's formulary, or are unfamiliar with WellCare’s formulary exception process.
+WellCare's transition policy meets the immediate needs of our valued members.
+The policy allows the member sufficient time to work with his or her prescribing physician to switch to a therapeutically equivalent formulary medication or complete the formulary exception process.

 Ambulatory (Community) Members

 During the member's first 90 days of enrollment with WellCare, the member can obtain up to a 30-day temporary supply of a non-formulary medication (including Part D drugs that require a prior authorization or step therapy).